junhao-code/mobile-system-design/README.md

     - more complex backend implementation.
     - does not work well if items get deleted (ids might become invalid).

 You need to select a single approach after listing the possible options and discussing their pros and cons.
 We'll pick Cursor Pagination in the scope of the "Design Twitter Feed" question.
-A sample API request might look like this:
+A sample API request & response might look like this:
 ```
+Request:
 GET /v1/feed?after_id=p1234xzy&limit=20
 Authorization: Bearer <token>

+Response:
 {
   "data": {
     "items": [